 Like most offer letters, it only tells Kerri the number of options she was granted.
 As you can see, Meetly has promised Kerri 100 shares of option grants.
 The letter does not tell her what to do with those option grants, what kind of option grants she has, or how much they are worth.
 There’s really no transparency here, and unfortunately, this is how most companies do it today.

 There are 4 things that Kerri should consider when she receives this letter.
 These 4 things are what every startup employee should make sure they know when joining a company:

 Let’s start with the types of stock options.

 A stock option is the right to buy a set number of shares at a fixed price.
 In Kerri’s case, that fixed price is $1.
 The hope is that the value of the stock goes up, but the price stays the same, which means you make money on the difference.

 There are 2 types of stock options: ISOs and NSOs.
 ISO is short for incentive stock option, and NSO is short of non-qualified stock option.
 If you’re an employee like Kerri, you probably have ISOs.
 If you’re a consultant, you’ll have NSOs.
 The main difference here is that ISOs have tax benefits.

-Ok — let’s talk about Kerri’s option agreement.
+Now for Kerri’s option agreement.
 The big distinction to make here is that an offer letter is NOT legally binding.
 We see a lot of companies come to Carta to issue option grants to their employees, and sometimes those options were promised to the employees months ago.
 Until you’ve received and signed an option agreement, you technically don’t own stock options.

 This is what Meetly’s Option Agreement looks like.
 Yours probably looks very similar.
 If you didn’t receive one, you can ask your company and they should be able to provide it.
 If you just joined in the last month or two, it is possible that the board has not approved your options yet, in which case you should receive this shortly after the next board meeting.